 - Long walks or hikes on soft ground

-- Swimming, which is gentle on joints but excellent for endurance
+- Swimming, which is gentle on joints but excellent for building endurance

 - Backyard obstacle runs or fetch in spacious areas

-- Advanced training, such as agility or scent work, to stimulate their brains as well as muscles
+- Fun training sessions, such as agility or scent work, to stimulate their minds as well as their bodies

-Building rest breaks into active play helps prevent strain, especially for young, growing large breeds or older dogs with joint concerns.
+Incorporating breaks during play helps prevent injuries, especially for young large breeds or older dogs with joint concerns.

-As pets age, their routines should change to reflect comfort, safety, and mobility.
-Seniors may still enjoy play, but in shorter, gentler sessions.
+As pets age, their routines should change to ensure comfort, safety, and mobility.
+They can still enjoy play, but in shorter, gentler sessions.

 Suggestions: